 The Boston Museum of Science, a learning hotspot for the young and the young at heart, is home to a unique showcase of the power of static electricity.
 Two pillars topped by luminescent orbs stand in the center of the museum’s Theater of Electricity.
 The theater hosts a show entitled Lightning! that shows the power of electricity, and the performance is included in the price of admission for the museum’s Exhibit Halls.

-The Common is by far one of the most iconic springtime spots to visit in Boston, with tranquil walking paths, fountains, and dozens of delightful flowers.
-A telltale marker of spring in Boston, the famous Boston Common Swan Boats opened for the season on Friday, April 16.
+The Public Garden is by far one of the most iconic springtime spots to visit in Boston, with tranquil walking paths, fountains, and dozens of delightful flowers.
+A telltale marker of spring in Boston, the famous Boston Common Swan Boats open for the season on April 16.
 They’re the only boats of their kind in the world, and it’s a great way to enjoy nature!

 The Public Garden is easily one of the most photogenic spots in Boston during springtime – and that’s really saying something!
 With flowers all around you, enjoy the sunshine, flowers, and springtime breezes in the air.
 Maybe you can even snap a gorgeous family photo in the meantime!